Display a map (UI)

 Replace the Default Pawn with the ArcGIS Pawn

-In the Editor mode, you can freely navigate the scene using the standard viewport controls in Unreal Engine.
-In order to navigate the scene in the Play mode, you can write your own controller Component for the Pawn or by modifying the movement component in the Default Pawn.
+In Editor mode, you can freely navigate the scene using the standard viewport controls in Unreal Engine.
+To navigate the scene in Play mode, you can write your own controller Component for the Pawn or modify the movement component in the Default Pawn.
 In addition, you can replace the Default Pawn with the sample ArcGIS Pawn that is used in the sample levels.
 For information about the sample ArcGIS Pawn, see the ArcGIS Pawn section.

 1. Open the location below in the Content Drawer.